 Idempotent means no matter how many times you run your IaC and, what your starting state is, you will end up with the same end state.

 The same principle applies to configuration management too.

 Why do we need idempotency?

 Idempotency is nice to have because infrastructure and configuration are not getting simpler as time goes on.
-Even if you just started fresh, you will handle complicated situations in no time.
-Idempotency simplifies the provisioning of infrastructure and the management of configurations, and it reduces the chances of inconsistent results.
+Even if you just started fresh, you will handle complicated situations quickly.
+Idempotency simplifies the provisioning of infrastructure and the management of configurations, reducing the chances of inconsistent results.